 The Council's Risk Management Strategy sets out how the Council approaches risk management.
 In terms of risk assessment, this is overseen in the Council by a formal Risk Management Group made up of relevant officers and the Portfolio Holder for Finance, Governance and Resources.
-A representative from Marsh Ltd - the Council's Insurance Brokers/Advisers - is invited to attend on an ad-hoc basis.
+A representative from the Council's Insurance Brokers/Advisers provides ad-hoc support, as required.
 The Group oversees the compilation and updating of both the corporate and operational risk registers maintained by the Council, where the main corporate and directorate-specific risks faced by the Council are scored against an agreed matrix and appropriate steps identified to mitigate such risks as far as possible.
 All risks are monitored through the management monitoring function of Covalent, the Council's performance management system.